Fabulous adventure, with heart and depth and imagination in spades. The last line gave me goosebumps!

 But the spirit world is sick.
 A demon named Mahuut has corrupted the Banyan, the ancient guardians have all been petrified, and lonely spirits have forgotten their names.
 Most troubling of all, the wild boy named Teo is not who he seems.
 Now, Koda must uncover uncomfortable truths about the lost spirits, the ravening demon, and the mysterious boy.
 To do that, he will have to come to terms with his father's death-and perhaps his own.

-An enchanting story, Teo and the Banyan Tree is about the humanity of a failed father and an abandoned son, who find one another again in death.
+◆An enchanting story about the humanity of a failed father and an abandoned son, who find one another again in death.◆

 Previous